grafana/loki/docs/sources/setup/install/helm/install-microservices/_index.md

 keywords:
 ---

-# Install the microservice Helm charts
+# Install the microservice Helm chart

 This Helm Chart deploys Grafana Loki on Kubernetes.